Get menopause ready in your 30s

 When does menopause start?

-Every woman is different in how they feel during the menopause and the time of transition before it, known as the peri-menopause.
+Every woman is different in how they feel during the menopause and the time of transition before it, known as the perimenopause.
 Stress on the body from dietary choices, emotions, a lack of sleep, exercise or relaxation can have a big impact on the balance of hormones and any symptoms that may develop at this time.

-What happens in the peri-menopause?
+What happens in the perimenopause?

 The menopause (the absence of menstrual periods for one year with no other biological or physiological cause found) usually occurs between the ages of 45 to 55, although it can be earlier or later than this.
+You may be interested in reading more about perimenopause periods.

-In the peri-menopause, levels of your progesterone and oestrogen hormones fluctuate and decline, and the amounts of testosterone (testosterone is an important hormone in women as well as men) often lower at this time too.
+In the perimenopause, levels of your progesterone and oestrogen hormones fluctuate and decline, and the amounts of testosterone (testosterone is an important hormone in women as well as men) often lower at this time too.
 These hormonal changes may also impact the thyroid gland which plays an important role with your metabolism.
 As a result of changes in the levels and balance of these hormones, a range of symptoms can occur.

-What are the symptoms of the peri-menopause?
+What are the symptoms of the perimenopause?

 However, some of the more frequent symptoms include changes to periods, fatigue, mood swings, anxiety, poor sleep, hot flushes, weight gain, and ‘brain fog’ with poor concentration and memory.
 These symptoms can often be worse in the days before a period (the pre-menstrual time).
+Continue reading about the common signs of perimenopause.

-8 lifestyle changes to help you prepare for the peri-menopause
+8 lifestyle changes to help you prepare for the perimenopause

-Your diet and lifestyle can play a major role in how you and your body prepare yourself for the peri-menopause and here are eight tips try and follow.
+Your diet and lifestyle can play a major role in how you and your body prepare yourself for the perimenopause and here are eight tips try and follow.

 1. Keep blood sugars stable